calebketterer/Calebs-Virtual-Compendium/README.md

 Based off Cambridge mathematician John Conway's [Game of Life]([url](https://playgameoflife.com/)), this cellular automaton became widely known when it was mentioned in an article published by Scientific American in 1970.
 It consists of a grid of cells which, based on a few mathematical rules, can live, die or multiply.
 Depending on the initial conditions, the cells form various patterns throughout the course of the game.

-The rules for a space that is populated:
+The rules for each space:
-1. Each cell with one or no neighbors dies, as if by solitude.
+1. Each populated cell with one or no neighbors dies, as if by solitude.
-2. Each cell with four or more neighbors dies, as if by overpopulation.
+2. Each populated cell with four or more neighbors dies, as if by overpopulation.
-3. Each cell with two or three neighbors survives.
+3. Each populated cell with two or three neighbors survives.

-The rule for a space that is empty or unpopulated:
-4. Each cell with three neighbors becomes populated.
+4. Each unpopulated cell with three neighbors becomes populated.